lightelligence-io/docs/content/en/devices/reporting-getting-started.md

 1. Ensure that your sensor is connected to your Raspberry Pi.

-	In our example, we connect an HC-SR501 PIR sensor as follows: <!-- todo 40 -->
+	In our example, we connect an HC-SR501 PIR sensor as follows:

 	| Sensor | Raspberry Pi |
 	|:-------|:-------------|